 Watt was born on January 19, 1736.
 He became one of Scotland’s most prominent inventors and engineers.
-During his long career, his work ranged from relatively small-scale instrument making to the building of major civil engineering schemes such as Glasgow’s water supply and the Forth and Clyde Canal.
+During his long career, his work ranged from relatively small-scale instrument making to the building of major civil engineering schemes such as Glasgow’s water supply and building canals.

 But his improvement of Newcomen’s steam engine gained him his greatest fame.

 In later life, Watt moved to Birmingham and teamed up with industrialist Matthew Boulton.
 The pair currently grace the Bank of England’s £50 note.
 (More details below.)